Nissan: Electric vehicles

 Nissan's second all-electric vehicle, the Nissan e-NV200, was announced in November 2013.
 Series production at the Nissan Plan in Barcelona, Spain, began on 7 May 2014.
 The e-NV200 commercial van is based on the Nissan Leaf.
 Nissan plans to launch two additional battery electric vehicles by March 2017.

 In June 2016, Nissan announced it will introduce its first range extender car in Japan before March 2017.
 The series plug-in hybrid will use a new hybrid system, dubbed e-Power, which debuted with the Nissan Gripz concept crossover showcased at the September 2015 Frankfurt Auto Show.
 As of August 2016, Nissan electric vehicles were sold in 48 world markets.
 Nissan global electric vehicle sales passed 275,000 units in December 2016.

-The second-generation Leaf was launched by Nissan in Japan in 2018.
-By December 2020, global deliveries totaled 500,000 Leaf cars, 10 years after its introduction.
+In 2018 Nissan sold its battery unit AESC to Envision in order to focus on the production of vehicles.
+The second-generation Nissan Leaf was launched by Nissan in Japan in 2018.
+By December 2020, 10 years after its introduction, cumulative global deliveries had reached 500,000 Leaf cars.

-In 2023, Nissan announced its intent to produce electric vehicles with solid-state batteries by 2028.
+In February 2023, Nissan announced its intent to produce electric vehicles with solid-state batteries by 2028.
+In November 2023, Nissan announced its intention to build electric versions of the Qashqai and Juke at its plant in Britain.

 Autonomous cars

 In August 2013 Nissan announced its plans to launch several driverless cars by 2020.
-The company is building a dedicated autonomous driving proving ground in Japan, to be completed in 2014.
-Nissan installed its autonomous car technology in a Nissan Leaf all-electric car for demonstration purposes.
-The car was demonstrated at Nissan 360 test drive event held in California in August 2013.
+The company built a dedicated autonomous driving proving ground in Japan, completed in 2014.
+Nissan installed its autonomous car technology in a Nissan Leaf all-electric car for demonstration purposes and was demonstrated at Nissan 360 test drive event held in California in August 2013.
 In September 2013, the Leaf fitted with the prototype Advanced Driver Assistance System was granted a license plate that allows it to drive on Japanese public roads.
-The testing car will be used by Nissan engineers to evaluate how its in-house autonomous driving software performs in the real world.
+The testing car was used by Nissan engineers to evaluate how its in-house autonomous driving software performs in the real world.
 Time spent on public roads will help refine the car's software for fully automated driving.
 The autonomous Leaf was demonstrated on public roads for the first time at a media event held in Japan in November 2013.
 The Leaf drove on the Sagami Expressway in Kanagawa Prefecture, near Tokyo.
 Nissan vice chairman Toshiyuki Shiga and the prefecture's governor, Yuji Kuroiwa, rode in the car during the test.